dfelinto/blender-manual/lighting/lamps/sun/sky_and_atmosphere.rst

 When the Sun is near the horizon, the sky is dark blue/purple, and the horizon turns orange.
-The dispersion of the atmosphere is also more visible when it is a bit foggy: the farther away an object is, the more "faded" in light gray it is… Go out into the countryside on a nice hot day, and you will see.
+The dispersion of the atmosphere is also more visible when it is a bit foggy: the farther away an object is, the more "faded" in light gray it is...
+Go out into the countryside on a nice hot day, and you will see.

 To enable this effect, you have to use a :guilabel:`Sun` light source.
 If, as usual,